joeclark-phd/multimarkov/README.md

 ## Release notes:

+**1.0.0**: Replaced `println`s with logging using the `log` crate.
+Added logging of the number of known states and trained sequences within the `add_priors` function on `MultiMarkovBuilder`.
+It turns out that that step can really explode if you have a large dataset, so this logging may be helpful downstream.
+Also: moved the binary target (`main.rs`) into the "examples" directory.
+Run it with `cargo run --example main`.

 0.5.0: MultiMarkov now implements `Debug`

 0.4.0: The addition of a method `with_rng()` on the builder allows you to add a custom RNG, for example, if you want to use a random number seed.
 Thanks RicardRC.